-- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index values to be primarily less than 20.
-Subgrade stabilization is not needed. - However, if the final pavement subgrade Plasticity Index values are greater than 20, then one of the two following options may be used: - The clays may be removed to expose Stratum II soils at the pavement subgrade elevation) and replaced with on site milled material fill (Plasticity Index values are 20 or less). - The subgrade may be treated to a depth of 6 inches using 6 percent lime or cement. - The subgrade soils should be tested for soil sulfate content prior to treatment.
-If the soil sulfate content is over 3000 ppm, an alternate procedure will be needed. - Application rate of 27 lbs per sq yard for 6-inch depth of treatment is recommended. - If fill is used to raise the grade, approved fill material should be free of deleterious material with a minimum CBR value of 5.0 and Plasticity Index values of 20 or less.
-Any stratum I clays (any clays with Plasticity Index values greater than 20) should be removed prior to fill placement.
-The gravel size should not exceed 3 inches in diameter.
-The material should be placed as per applicable city or county guidelines.
+- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade to be Marl to Limestone and the Plasticity Index value to be less than or equal to 20 or greater than 20. - Subgrade treatment is not needed when the Plasticity Index values are less than or equal to 20. - If the Plasticity Index values are greater than 20, then one of the following options is recommended: - remove the clays to stratum II and replace with fill material as described above - treat the soil to a depth of 6 inches with lime or cement.
+An application rate of 27 lbs per sq yard (6 percent) for 6 inch depth of treatment is recommended. - Fill used to raise the grade approved fill material should have a minimum CBR value of 5.0 and a maximum Plasticity Index value of 20.
+Any clays should be removed prior to placement of select fill. - The fill material should (a) be approved by the geotechnical engineer, (b) be free of deleterious material, and (c) the maximum gravel size not to exceed 3 inches in size.
+The material should be placed and compacted as per applicable city / county guidelines. - If the pavement subgrade Plasticity Index values are greater than 20, then the clays should be removed and replaced with fill material as described above. - If the fill depth exceeds 4-ft, the fill should be compacted in 6 inch thick lifts and compacted to a minimum of 98 percent of the maximum dry density at a moisture content between optimum and optimum plus 4 percent of the optimum moisture content.